Prayers

 Ed Christman, like any good pastor, learned to pray at the drop of a hat.
 He could write prayers quickly, scribbling on the back of a faculty meeting agendas.
 (Remember “God goes to faculty meetings?”)
 For longer and more formal prayers, such as those for memorial services and campus events, he would craft his prayers through several versions over many days.
 In either case, he aimed to reflect the moment at hand and also to inspire those present to glimpse something bigger.

-As a chaplain, Ed delivered prayers for a wide range of events and situations.
-As chaplain, he served as the university’s worship leader at Convocation, Founders Day, Baccalaureate, and Graduation.
-He wrote and delivered prayers of invocation and benediction at these events.
 Year-around, he prayed at dinners and celebrations, BSU and other student gatherings, faculty meetings, weddings and funerals.
 He prayed with individuals in the quiet of his corner office, and he prayed in the ceremonies at Wait Chapel.
 Ed prayed in times of joy, and he prayed in times of despair.
 The right prayer always appeared at the right time.

-These themes are found in Ed’s prayers: be present in your own life; look around at the world; have the courage to sail out of the safe port knowing you are always loved.
+These themes are found in Ed’s prayers: be present in your own life; look around at the world; have the courage to sail out of the safe port by knowing you are always loved.

 “Grant us, O Lord, an economy of words and an abundance of wisdom.
 Amen.”